 An article from Business Insiderstates that in the USA, millennials are ditching fast fashion to buy secondhand and vintage.
 The trend for secondhand shopping gained in the post-recession period, and has turned into a norm for millennials:

 'Millennials are becoming increasingly aware of the negative environmental impact of cheap fast fashion, and they’re growing tired of the low-quality, throwaway styles being churned out by certain retailers'.

 Personally, I buy almost all of my clothes and shoes secondhand.
-I love the thrill of the perfect secondhand find that no one else has, the rush of finding your new favourite piece for a small price, the kick off telling people that ‘yes everything in this outfit is secondhand’ and the reactions that you get because of it, and of course the fact that I do not bring anything new into the fashion circle.
-I can recommend it to anyone 😉
+I love the thrill of the perfect secondhand find that no one else has, the rush of finding your new favorite piece for a small price, the kick-off telling people that 'yes everything in this outfit is secondhand' and the reactions that you get because of it, and of course, the fact that I do not bring anything new into the fashion circle.
+I can recommend it to anyone ;)